 Wolfson Scholarship in Languages

-Research will be in applied languages rather than linguistics.
-It may involve the study of literary or historical texts, or theatre or film, where these are in languages other than English.
-Students receiving scholarships under this stream may be based within non-language departments (for example, History).
+Research should be in applied languages other than English, rather than linguistics.
+It may involve the study of literary or historical texts, theatre or film (where these are not in English).
+Students receiving scholarships under this stream may be based within non-language departments (for example, history or anthropology departments).

 Wolfson Scholarship in History